aniketpurohit/2024-notes/mssql/transact-SQL/SQL  Component.md

 - XML
 - Spatial
 - HIERARCHYID
-  - store an entire hierarchy. it is implemented as Common lanaguage Runtime.
+  - store an entire hierarchy. it is implemented as Common language Runtime.
   - user-defined type that comprises several system functions for creating and operating on hierarchy nodes.
-  - GetLevel(), GetAncestor(), GetDesendant(), Read().
+  - GetLevel(), GetAncestor(), GetDescendant(), Read().
 - TIMESTAMP
-  - column defined as VARBINARY(8) or BINARY(8), depneding on nullability of the column.
+  - column defined as VARBINARY(8) or BINARY(8), depending on nullability of the column.
-  - TIMESTAMP columns can be used to determine the relatove time at which rows were last changed.
+  - TIMESTAMP columns can be used to determine the relative time at which rows were last changed.
   - ROWVERSION is synonym for TIMESTAMP
 - User-Defined data types